axakon/hackathon-embedded-basics/README.md

     You will need to implement some basic input debounce, otherwise the LED will blink when pressing the button
 - Send a HTTP POST request with data from the potentiometer, when the button is pressed
 - Add a "press-and-hold" function to the button.
 Holding the button down should either dim or brighten the LED, until it is released
+- Instead of polling the button value each loop, use interrupts for the button input